The Petit Lenormand deck is available now. Limited stock

 A decisive intervention cuts short something that is just beginning.

 The Scythe indicates a clear gesture, an unequivocal decision, sometimes imposed by urgency or the need to set a firm limit.
-The Child in the second position shows that this movement affects what is still in the startup phase: a child, a budding project, a learning experience, a trial situation.
+The Child in the second position shows that this movement affects what is still in the startup phase: a child, a budding project, a learning experience, or a trial situation.
 This combination describes the moment when one chooses to quickly end something that has not yet had time to grow, either to protect it from danger or because one believes that the conditions are not right to allow it to develop.

 Love and relationships